mspnp/aks-baseline/10-validation.md

 1. Select _Alerts_, then _Manage Rule Alerts_.
 1. There is an alert called "AllAzureAdvisorAlert" that will be triggered based on new Azure Advisor alerts.

-A series of metric alerts were configured as well in this reference implementation.
+A series of metric alerts can be configured as well in this reference implementation.

 1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0008`).
 1. Select your cluster, then _Insights_.
-1. Select _Recommended alerts_ to see those enabled.
-(Feel free to enable/disable as you see fit.)
+1. Select _Recommended alerts_ and enable those that you wish to configure.

 ## Validate Azure Container Registry Image Pulls